Christmas in Puerto Rico: Seasonal gastronomy

 Its traditional to hold family reunions during the season, in which seasonal food such as the Puerto Rican pastel, coquito, morcillas, tembleque, lechón asado, cuajito, arroz con gandules, potato salad, arroz con dulce, bilí, chichaíto, gandinga, mazapán, majarete, dulce de lechosa, punch, pitorro, almojábanas, etc. are shared.
 The pork used to make lechón asado has been traditionally eaten since Spaniards released a population into the wild during the 16th Century, later giving rise to the specialized business of the Lechoneras.
 In December, its consumption rises by 20% according to official statistics, as it is eaten roasted with rice with pigeon peas in Christmas and fried with viands in Three Kings Day.
 This traditional seasonal food has been documented in books like Picadera y antojitos para un jolgorio.
 Chicken soup was a common food given during parrandas.

 On October 31, 1994, the Pedro Rosselló administration passed Public Law No. 120 prohibiting pitorro due to its incapacity to tax the beverage.
 The enforcement of this law was inefficient and mostly ignored by the police.
 In 2009, the government allowed artisanal preparation of pitorro with license, leading to the foundation of distilleries in Jayuya and Mayagüez (Destilería Coquí) and a fair in the latter.

 Socioeconomic influence

 Annual migration and diaspora

 The return of a significant portion of the diaspora has been noted during the season and chronicled in Mario Enrique's Vengan borincanos vengan.
-Those that can't travel but retain connections in the island, receive traditional dishes trough mail, along the imported tradition of Christmas cards.
-The diaspora at Hawaii, which is several generations removed from the first wave of Puerto Ricans to arrive in that archipelago, is know to still preserve the use of traditional music and dishes.
+Those that cannot travel but retain connections in the island, receive traditional dishes through the mail, along with the imported tradition of Christmas cards.
+The diaspora at Hawaii, which is several generations removed from the first wave of Puerto Ricans to arrive in that archipelago, is known to still preserve the use of traditional music and dishes.
 Their preparation of pork, however, has grown different and abandoned the use of a stick for roasting.
-These Hawaiian descendants have learned local Christmas songs phonetically trough oral tradition, despite not knowing the Spanish language, and the preserved the traditional music instruments (which have gained other names like cachi, cachi music).
+These Hawaiian descendants have learned local Christmas songs phonetically through oral tradition, despite not knowing the Spanish language, and the preserved the traditional music instruments (which have gained other names like cachi, cachi music).